AdaVoden/personal_website/_projects/Al-Folio Azure.md

 After creating my <a href="https://github.com/AdaVoden/personal_website">personal website repository</a> and configuring Azure Static Web Apps, I encountered issues with Oryx (Azure's build tool).
 Every Build and Deploy job in GitHub Actions failed with the error: "Could not find either 'build' or 'build:azure' node under 'scripts' in package.json."

-Adding the build command to *package.json* didn't resolve the issue—instead, it introduced a new error where Oryx was unable to install the gemfiles necessary to build the Jekyll site.
+Adding the build command to `package.json` didn't resolve the issue.
+Instead, it introduced a new error where Oryx was unable to install the gemfiles necessary to build the Jekyll site.

 ## How I figured it out